juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 **(4)** You only need to make a small change to this code.

 - Replace `port=XXXX` with the value of your environment port.
+Note that your port number might be 4 or 5 numbers long.

 Now hit `Save`.